-On February 3, 2014, The Management Network Group, Inc. announced that it will operate around the world under the unified brand name "Cartesian".
-When used in this report, unless the context requires otherwise, the terms "Cartesian," "TMNG," "TMNG Global," "we," "us," "our" or the "Company" refer to The Management Network Group, Inc. and its subsidiaries.
+On June 18, 2014, stockholders of The Management Network Group, Inc. approved a proposal to change the name of The Management Network Group, Inc. to Cartesian, Inc. When used in this report, unless the context requires otherwise, the terms "Cartesian," "we," "us," "our" or the "Company" refer to Cartesian, Inc. and its subsidiaries.

-The condensed consolidated financial statements and accompanying notes of The Management Network Group, Inc. and its subsidiaries as of March 29, 2014, and for the thirteen weeks ended March 29, 2014 and March 30, 2013 are unaudited and reflect all normal recurring adjustments which are, in the opinion of management, necessary for the fair presentation of the Company's condensed consolidated financial position, results of operations, and cash flows as of these dates and for the periods presented.
+The condensed consolidated financial statements and accompanying notes of Cartesian, Inc. and its subsidiaries as of June 28, 2014, and for the thirteen and twenty-six weeks ended June 28, 2014 and June 29, 2013 are unaudited and reflect all normal recurring adjustments which are, in the opinion of management, necessary for the fair presentation of the Company's condensed consolidated financial position, results of operations, and cash flows as of these dates and for the periods presented.
 The unaudited condensed consolidated financial statements have been prepared in accordance with accounting principles generally accepted in the United States of America ("U.S. GAAP") and pursuant to the rules and regulations of the Securities and Exchange Commission ("SEC") for interim financial information.
 Consequently, these statements do not include all the disclosures normally required by U.S. GAAP for annual financial statements nor those normally made in the Company's Annual Report on Form 10-K. Accordingly, reference should be made to the Company's annual consolidated financial statements and notes thereto for the fiscal year ended December 28, 2013, included in the 2013 Annual Report on Form 10-K ("2013 Form 10-K") for additional disclosures, including a summary of the Company's accounting policies.
-The Condensed Consolidated Balance Sheet as of December 28, 2013 has been derived from the audited Consolidated Balance Sheet at that date but does not include all of the information and footnotes required by U.S. GAAP for complete financial statements.
+In addition, on August 12, 2014 the Company filed with the SEC a Current Report on Form 8-K to retrospectively revise the Company's annual consolidated financial statements and notes thereto that were initially filed with the SEC in the 2013 Form 10-K to reflect revisions to its reportable segments that were made in the first quarter of fiscal year 2014.
+The retrospective revision to the consolidated financial statements does not impact previously reported consolidated operating income (loss) from operations, net income (loss), or earnings (loss) per share.
+The Condensed Consolidated Balance Sheet as of December 28, 2013 included in this report has been derived from the audited Consolidated Balance Sheet at that date but does not include all of the information and footnotes required by U.S. GAAP for complete financial statements.
 The Company has evaluated subsequent events for recognition or disclosure through the date these unaudited consolidated financial statements were issued.

 The preparation of financial statements in conformity with U.S. GAAP requires management to make estimates and assumptions that affect the amounts reported in the unaudited condensed consolidated financial statements and accompanying notes.
 Actual results could differ from those estimates.
-The results of operations for the thirteen weeks ended March 29, 2014 are not necessarily indicative of the results to be expected for the full year ending January 3, 2015.
+The results of operations for the thirteen and twenty-six weeks ended June 28, 2014 are not necessarily indicative of the results to be expected for the full year ending January 3, 2015.